webigale/Get_And_Clean_Data/CodeBook.md

-## CodeBook.md
+## CodeBook

-describe the variables, the data, and any transformations or work that were performed to clean up the data
+Describe the variables, the data, and any transformations or work that were performed to clean up the data.